fdifrison/intergalacticGuidesForCoders/Database&DataStream/Apache_Kafka/Manual_ApacheKafka.md

 From version 3.x we can still work with zookeeper but is not mandatory anymore, instead we have an alternative called `Kafka Raft`.
 From version > 4.x we won't have zookeeper no more.
 With KRaft we will have a huge scale up in number of partition per cluster and an improvement in stability, maintenance, monitoring, security, recovery and shutdown.
 However in version 3.x is still not production ready.

+## Kafka Monitoring

+Setting up a kafka cluster is not an easy task if we are not leveraging a provider such as confluent or conductor; however, one things that we should always do, even on small projects is to monitor the state of our application.
+This is a whole chapter about kafka but some intro information can be found at https://docs.confluent.io/platform/current/kafka/monitoring.html

 [back to Top](#apache-kafka-manual)